laurasberna/Fitting.jl/README.md

 ![bounds](https://i.imgur.com/U5Cvkr0.png)

-For more information, see the notebook PulsarBayesian.
+For more information, see the notebook "PulsarBayesian.ipynb".
+To visualize the notebook online, you can use this [viewer](http://nbviewer.jupyter.org/github/laurasberna/Fitting.jl/blob/master/PulsarBayesian.ipynb).

 # Acknowledgment